xzfc/ndb.nim/How-To-Use-NDB-connecting-to-multiple-databases.md

-#HOW-TO-USE-NDB
+# HOW-TO-USE-NDB

 ## EXTRA: CONNECTING TO MULTIPLE DATABASES

 It is possible to connect to multiple databases, even databases of different kinds.
-Simply import both library types with aliases to prevent name collision.
-You can also directly import a "dbtypes" library to use the shared database types between libraries.
+Simply import libraries with aliases to prevent name collision.
+You can also directly import a "db_common" library to use the shared database types between both libraries.

 For example: